CHiPs44/pascalscript/README.md

 First try (see branch `lex-yacc`) was made trying to use `lex` and `yacc` (in fact `flex` and `bison`).

-Another test/validation is made using AntLR4 (which lacks C output) but can help for lexer, parser & AST structures.
+As of july 2024, another test/validation is made using AntLR4 (which lacks C output) but can help for lexer, parser & AST structures.

 The traditional `hello.pas` will be like: